By Tom Wavre

-I recently, accidentally went 5 days without my anti-depressants.
-I fight depression and to a lesser extent anxiety, and have been helped in this by 20mg of citalopram every day for around 2 1/2 years (though with no relation to this article I have recently switched meds to Duloxetine).
+Recently, I accidentally went 5 days without taking my medication.
+I fight depression and to a lesser extent anxiety, and have been helped in this by 20mg of citalopram every day for around 2 1/2 years.
+Though with no relation to this article I have recently switched to Duloxetine.

 I had a mix up, either I lost 4 weeks worth of meds or I totally lost track of when I should be getting a repeat prescription.
 Either way I messed up and was without.
-This coincided with the weekend and then going to France on a business trip making getting an emergency prescription that bit harder!
+This coincided with the weekend and then going to France on a business trip.
+All of which making getting an emergency prescription that bit harder!
 So what did I find in those 5 days of not taking meds:

 To be honest, no real change, didn’t notice much at all.
 I’ve missed individual days of my meds before with no impact on mood or anything else and this was no different.
 Important for me to note (and I will do this a few times in this article!) we are all different – me skipping one day has no impact, that does not mean that will be the case for you!